zulip/zulip/zerver/webhooks/sentry/doc.md

 2. {!create-bot-construct-url-indented.md!}

+    The default topic, if not set in the URL, will be the title of the issue or event.

 3. Go to your organization's **settings** in Sentry.
 Then go to **Developer Settings** and click on the button to create a **New Internal Integration**.
 There, set the **Webhook URL** to